Traders and Shops (1930s - 1950s)

 Additional activity was charging accumulators for those in the village who did not have mains electricity.

-Carlier Brothers – Moved to the brewery building when the garage was demolished to make way for the (short lived) dual carriageway which ran into the village as far as the Toll Bar.
+The Carlier brothers had a garage on Alfreton Road, and moved to the brewery building on Duffield Road when the garage was demolished to make way for the (short lived) dual carriageway which ran into the village from what is now the A38 roundabout to Toll Bar Stores.

 Brownsword – No.30 Alfreton Road.
 Also had a large timber building on the canal bank at the junction of Alfreton Road and Duffield Road